Decomposition of metric tensor in thermodynamic geometry in terms of relaxation timescales: Introduction

-In this paper, we explore the detailed structure of the metric tensor in the framework of stochastic thermodynamics.
+In this paper, we explore the detailed structure of the metric tensor in the framework of stochastic thermodynamics and apply it to the problem of compatibility of Carnot efficiency and finite power in stochastic heat engines.
 As the relaxation dynamics of the correlation between thermodynamic forces fundamentally reflect the dynamics of a system obeying Langevin equations, it is natural that the metric tensor is decomposed in terms of the relaxation times of the system, such as those of position and momentum.
 We demonstrate this decomposition analytically for a harmonic potential and numerically for scale-invariant potentials by using Langevin dynamics.
-As an application of the decomposition of the metric tensor, we show that the compatibility of Carnot efficiency and finite power is achieved in the vanishing limit of relaxation times.
+As an application of the decomposition of the metric tensor, we show that the compatibility of Carnot efficiency and finite power is achieved in the vanishing limit of relaxation times, by analyzing the dissipated availability with the aid of the decomposition on the metric tensor.
 Furthermore, it will be shown that the compatibility is consistent with the trade-off relations between efficiency and power.

 The organization of the rest of the paper is as follows.
 We first give an introduction to the metric tensor in thermodynamic geometry in \autoref{sec_metric}.
 Then, we demonstrate the decomposition of the metric tensor according to different relaxation timescales in \autoref{sec_decomposition}.
 As an application of the decomposition of the metric tensor, we show the compatibility of Carnot efficiency and finite power and its consistency with the trade-off relation between efficiency and power in~\autoref{sec_compatibility}.
 Finally, we give concluding remarks in \autoref{sec_discussion}.